Norbiros/RadioBonPage/README.md

-# Radiobon WebPage
+# 🎤 Radiobon Website

-This is simple page for School Project.
-It uses Vue as main js library.
+This is simple page for School Project. <br>It uses Vue as main js library.
-Projects is in early development state...
+The entire project was left unfinished since I'm no longer in the previous school.